 The Google Pixel 3 has a 5.5” display and the Google Pixel 3 XL is larger with a 6.4” display.
 Both screens are larger than last year’s models, thanks to the bezels being slimmed down.

-Other than the difference in screen size, both phones share the same features and will be released on 1st November 2018 and will be available for pre-order from the 11th October 2018 but if you need a reminder, you can register your interest.
+Other than the difference in screen size, both phones share the same features and are available now.

 New Google phone design